-Turkish has so many unique concepts like Yüreği Soğumak - literally means cooled down heart, rejoice and relief that comes when sth bad happens to your enemy -, Çam devirmek - literally: to overthrow a pine (tree) means to make a mistake or blunder -, or Baklayı ağzından çıkarmak - in english meaning " let the cat out of the bag" -.
+Turkish has so many unique concepts like Dudak payı, literally ‘lip share’ (the space left at the top of a glass of tea or coffee, allowing for it to be picked up and sipped without burning yourself), Yüreği Soğumak (literally means cooled down heart, rejoice and relief that comes when sth bad happens to your enemy), or Çam devirmek (literally: to overthrow a pine (tree) means to make a mistake or blunder).

 Preply is the best way to learn a new language using experienced tutors.
 They carefully vet and check their tutors to make sure they're world class.

 Whether you're looking to improve your fluency for work or travel, or just want to be able to converse with friends and family from other countries, Preply can help.
 They offer lessons in dozens of languages, so you can find the perfect tutor for your needs and goals.
 Their world-class tutors are knowledgeable and patient, and they'll work with you at your own pace to make sure you achieve your language learning goals.

 Mondly is a fun way to learn a new language.
 The colorful app has over 90 million users and offers 33 languages to choose from.
 You can learn on your own with Mondly’s award-winning app, or team up with one of the millions of people who have learned a new language using Mondly.